molepigeon/think-2406-lab/2_container_registry/3_iam.md

 Now let's create an IAM policy to allow your Service ID to access your namespace.

-1. Make sure that you are targeting the correct IBM Cloud account.

-    `ibmcloud target`

-2. Make sure that you are targeting the US South instance of IBM Cloud Container Registry.

-    `ibmcloud cr region-set us-south`

-3. Create an IAM policy to grant Reader role on your namespace to the service ID.
+1. Create an IAM policy to grant Reader role on your namespace to the service ID.

     `ibmcloud iam service-policy-create think-registry-demo --roles Reader --service-name container-registry --region us-south --resource-type namespace --resource my_namespace`

-4. Try your image pull again.
+2. Try your image pull again.

     `docker pull registry.ng.bluemix.net/my_namespace/hello-world:3.6`

     The pull works because your IAM policy allows the Service ID to access the image.

-5. Try to push the image back to the registry.
+3. Try to push the image back to the registry.

     `docker pull registry.ng.bluemix.net/my_namespace/hello-world:3.6`